tweedegolf/storage-abstraction/README.md

 2] Add your type to the enum `StorageTypes` in `./src/types.ts`.

-3] Also in the file `./src/types.ts` add your configuration type that extends `IAdapterConfig` and add it to the union type `AdapterConfig` as well.
+3] Also in the file `./src/types.ts` add your configuration type that ideally extends `AdapterConfig`.

 ## Tests